SkyKings-Guild/Guides/guides/security.md

   anything logged into your Microsoft account.
 * Unauthorize all apps at [microsoft.com/consent](https://microsoft.com/consent).
 This will prevent malicious apps from obtaining new session IDs.
-* Visit [account.xbox.com/Settings](https://account.xbox.com/Settings?activetab=main:privilegetab) and block "You can join multiplayer games".
+* Visit [account.xbox.com/Settings](https://account.xbox.com/Settings?activetab=main:privilegetab) and block "You can play with people outside of Xbox Live" AND "You can join multiplayer games" under the "Xbox Series X|S, Xbox One, and Windows 10 devices Online Safety" section.
 At the moment there does not seem to be a way to force reset your Minecraft session ID, and disabling this setting will prevent it from being used.
-Leave this disabled for at least 24 hours to allow the session ID to expire.
+Leave this disabled for 2 weeks to guarantee they can't refresh the token and create a new session ID.

 You can also report ratting attempts to us at [skykings.net/forms/report](https://skykings.net/forms/report).